-To aid students in the process of developing a meaningful and integrative program in general education the University offers these further forms of assistance:
+To aid students in the process of eeveloping a meaningful and integrative program in general education the University offers these further forms of assistance:

-- (1) Academic advisement, with special emphasis on general education, throughout the year. - (2) A special listing, in the Schedule of Classes, of those courses which the faculty have identified as particularly appropriate for meeting the general education requirement in each category.
+- (1) Academic advisement, with special emphasis on general education, throughout the year. - (2) A special listing, in the Schedule of Classes, of those courses which the faculty have identified as particularly appropriate for meeting the general education requirement in each category. - (3) An Advising Booklet which includes, among other features, some model thematic programs for General Education.